EnsembleUI/ensemble_docs_archived/widget-reference/types.md

 This property defines the color based on a pre-defined names (see the supported names below) or as hexdecimal numbers that represent color codes.

 You can use color codes in one of the two ways -
 - HTML/CSS format as a string with quotes around it.
 Starts with # and contains 6 or 8 characters after it.
-For example, '#FF5733' for orange
+For example, '#FF5733' for orange. `Remember to put quotes around it as # is a comment character in yaml`.
 - The common programming language format without quotes.
 Starts with 0x and has 8 characters after it.
 For example, 0xFFFF5733 for orange.

 Either way works fine and internally color codes are automatically converted to the programming language format.